utrad-ical/circus-docs/docs/users/case-detail.md

 There are several ways to page (scroll) the current image.

-- Select the Pager <Icon icon="rs-icon-pager" /> tool (by clicking the icon or pressing the <kbd>P</kbd> key) and left-drag on the image you want to page.
+- Select the Paging <Icon icon="rs-icon-pager" /> tool (by clicking the icon or pressing the <kbd>P</kbd> key) and left-drag on the image you want to page.

 - Hover the mouse cursor over the image you wish to scroll and use the mouse wheel.